 When it comes to replacement, the cost can be broken down into the following components that are required to get your throttle body working properly again.

-Labor costs – The price quoted by your mechanic for labor charged to replace a throttle body on your car.
+The price quoted by your mechanic for labor is charged to replace a throttle body on your car.
 These often include other regular maintenance procedures performed at the same time.
-This cost is calculated per hour of labor and can vary depending on where you live, type of vehicle and model being repaired.
+This cost is calculated per hour of labor and can vary depending on where you live, the type of vehicle, and the model being repaired.

-Parts costs – Most throttle bodies come with replacement parts for the air intake system, sensors and more that are required to get these systems working as designed.
+Most throttle bodies come with replacement parts for the air intake system, sensors, and more that are required to get these systems working as designed.
 These parts can cost anywhere from a few bucks to over $100.

 In total, the cost of replacing a throttle body on a typical car or truck is going to be in the range of $300-$750, with an average being about $500.